sandyavs/mealplanner-wiki/Repository-Management.md

 The branch management strategy for CivicTech will borrow heavily from the '[GitHub Flow](https://guides.github.com/introduction/flow/)' branch-based workflow.
 Contributors should know and understand the GitHub Flow.
 As in GitHub Flow, the 'master' branch for any project should only ever contain fully tested and releasable code.
 In addition to master we also have a shared development branch (often called 'develop' but may have other names like 'release_dev').
 The objective with this shared development branch is that it will be the common place where individual feature branches merge in preparation for a release.
 Only completed features should be merged into the development branch.
 At all times the code in the development branch should be testable by the team.
 Before merging new feature code into the development branch, it should be tested in the feature branch.
 Feature branches should always be up to date with development to be sure that new features will work once merged into development.

+For mealplanner, we have extended the flow to add an extra stage.
+All feature work will be based off the `v2` branch.
+Individual features or bugs will be branched from `v2` according to guidelines below and merged into `v2` on completion for integration testing.
+Periodically, `v2` will be mereged into `develop` and release testing will be performed there.
+Also any demos or playbacks will be based on `develop`.

-When starting work on a new feature or story, create a new branch off of development and give it a meaningful name that relates to the feature.
+When starting work on a new feature or story, create a new branch off of `v2` and give it a meaningful name that relates to the feature.
 These are referred to as 'feature' branches.
 As you develop and commit changes to the feature be sure to create descriptive and helpful commit messages.
 This helps reviewers and testers understand the incoming changes.
 Once a feature is complete and merged into development, the feature branch can be removed.
 This will keep the repository from being cluttered with a zillion no longer used branches.
+All pull requests should have an associated Issue.

 Our Flow will therefore will have an extra branch compared with the normal GitHub Flow.